 e-mail: evansem [at] umich.edu

-Evolution and Health (Learning Researcher and consultant) for traveling exhibition to assess whether making evolutionary concepts personally relevant increases acceptance of evolution (includes one year formative test site at the University of Michigan).
+Evolution and Health (NIH) (University of Michigan Consultant; Learning Scientist) The creation of a traveling exhibition to assess whether making evolutionary concepts personally relevant increases acceptance of evolution (includes one year formative test site at the University of Michigan).
 Currently on display at the New York Hall of Science

-Charlie and Kiwi's Evolutionary Adventure (Learning Research UM-PI) Co-developer traveling exhibition to test whether informal science interventions prepare children to accept the scientific basis of evolution by targeting their intuitive concepts.
+Charlie and Kiwi's Evolutionary Adventure (NSF) (University of Michigan PI; Learning Scientist) Co-developer traveling exhibition to test whether informal science interventions prepare children to accept the scientific basis of evolution by targeting their intuitive concepts.
 Associated book: Charlie and Kiwi's Evolutionary Adventure.
 Currently on display at the New York Hall of Science (traveled to 10 museums across the US)

-Explore Evolution (Learning researcher and consultant) Creation of seven evolution components (from the Diatom to the Whale) on permanent display in six Midwest museums (including the UM Museum of Natural History) and an associated book.
+Explore Evolution (NSF) (University of Michigan Consultant; Learning Scientist) Creation of seven evolution components (from the Diatom to the Whale) on permanent display in six Midwest museums (including the UM Museum of Natural History) and an associated book.